- 0 kr

 Tore also works as CodeBuddy for Edge's customers around the world where he coaches development teams in various architecture and security issues.

-As a person, Tore is constantly curious about new technologies and his motto "One can not say anything until one can explain it to others" is his guiding star.
+As a person, Tore is constantly curious about new technologies and his motto "You don't know anything until you can explian it to others" is his guiding star.

 - Tore took two evening-classes in Basic programming when he was 11-12 years old